acharkq/MolCA/README.md

 We share the checkpoints for reproducing results of molecule-text retrieval and for reproducing results of molecule captioning on the CheBI-20 dataset.

-Please download the checkpoint from this [link](https://ufile.io/6vffm5bg) and unzip it under the `./all_checkpoints` directory.
+Please download the checkpoints from this [link](https://huggingface.co/acharkq/MolCA/tree/main) and put them under the `./all_checkpoints` directory.

 **Molecule-Text Retrieval for PCDes.** Run the following script for evaluation on the PCDes dataset.